internetarchive/openlibrary/CONTRIBUTING.md

 ## Pull Requests

-* Pull Requests (PRs) must link to the issue they resolve.
-Please expect PRs without corresponding issues to be rejected until an issue is retroactively created and linked to it.
+* Pull Requests (PRs) should link to the issue they resolve.
+Please take the time to check whether someone has already raised the issue you are solving.
+At the very least PRs should contain enough detail in the description to explain the purpose of the PR; what feature it adds, or problem it solves.
+Please expect PRs without sufficient details to be rejected until an clear description of the benefit is added.
+Thank you for your contributions!

 * When your code is ready for review, please follow our [Pull Request Template](https://github.com/internetarchive/openlibrary/blob/master/PULL_REQUEST_TEMPLATE.md) to close the corresponding Issue.